Elena Donoso BrownAssistant Professor

 OCCT 574: Fieldwork Proposal

-Research Focus: My research contributions aim to support the assessment and rehabilitation of adults with neurological diagnoses.
-Specifically, my work aims to understand methods that can support implementation of rehabilitation recommendations into practice to improve health outcomes and decrease care costs.
+- Understand methods that can support implementation of rehabilitation recommendations into practice to improve health outcomes and decrease care costs

 Current Projects: My current projects include: 1) a series of qualitative investigations of stakeholders in home programming for individuals post stroke, 2) a preliminary investigation of a back brace for individuals with Parkinson's disease, and 3) the validation of a tablet based cognitive assessment for individuals after traumatic brain injury.
 Future investigations include understand the effect of music on upper extremity home program adherence for individuals post-stroke.